iietmoon/flow-motion/README.md

 </p>

 <p align="center">
 Flow Motion is a modern animation library designed to create smooth, dynamic web animations with ease.
-Whether you're a beginner or an experienced developer, Flow Motion simplifies the process of adding engaging animations to your web projects.
+Whether you're a beginner or an experienced developer, Flow Motion simplifies the process of adding engaging animations.
 </p>

 ## Features ✨